Freshers

 When a student joins us at Exeter College, their learning experience reaches far beyond their course.

-As well as your course and tutorial time, you will also have the opportunity to get involved in a wide range of extra-curricular opportunities that will help to enhance your interests and talents, make new friends, develop new skills, and have fun along the way.
-We call this element of your College programme EXtra.
+As well as your core programme of study and and tutorial time, you will also have the opportunity to get involved in a wide range of awareness days and pop-up events through the academic year.
+You can also join in extra-curricular opportunities that will help to enhance your interests and talents, make new friends, develop new skills, and have fun along the way.
+We call these elements of your College programme EXtra.

-Find out more about the many clubs and societies available to you by heading to the Freshers’ Fair during your first days at College.
+Find out more about the many clubs and societies available to you by heading to the EXtra Fair during your first days at College.
+And, if you have a particular hobby or talent that you would like to share and develop alongside your peers, you will be supported to establish your own group by lecturers and the EXtra Team.

 WHERE TO GO FOR SUPPORT AT COLLEGE